Turnover (band)

 Turnover is an American rock band from Virginia Beach, Virginia.
-Formed in 2009, the band is signed with the Run for Cover Records label.
-Turnover has released five albums, two EPs and two singles.
+The band were formed in 2009 by brothers Austin (vocals, rhythm guitar) and Casey (drums) Getz alongside longtime friend Danny Dempsey (bass); the three have gone on to oversee every iteration of the band to date.
+The three are currently joined in the band by lead guitarist Nick Rayfield, who began touring with the band in 2017 and was later officially inducted as a full-time member in 2022.
+Turnover have released six studio albums and four EPs across their career.
+Their most recent album, Down on Earth, was released on May 29th 2026.

 History

 Turnover began in 2009, originally consisting of vocalist Austin Getz, rhythm guitarist/backing vocalist Kyle Kojan, lead guitarist Alex Dimaiuat, bassist Danny Dempsey and drummer Casey Getz.
 In 2011, the group released their debut E.P.
 Turnover on Broken Rim Records.
 In 2012, they released a split single with Citizen, and signed to Run for Cover Records.
 In December 2011 and January 2012, the band went on a winter tour with True Things.
 In 2012, the band went on a summer tour with Citizen and Light Years.

 Towards the end of 2012, Dimaiuat left the group.
 Shortly afterwards, Austin Getz began playing rhythm guitar in the group, moving Kojan to lead guitar and converting the quintet into a four-piece.
 In 2013, the band released their debut album Magnolia.
 Shortly afterwards, Kojan left the group.
 He was replaced by Eric Soucy, who officially became the band's new lead guitarist the following year.

 Soon after their summer tour, the band went on a seven date tour in August with Young Statues and PJ Bond.
 In June 2013, the band went on a co-headlining tour with Koji, supported by Ivy League, and Have Mercy.
 In February 2014, the band went on an east coast tour with Turnstile, Diamond Youth, Angel Dust, and Blind Justice.
 In March 2014, the band went on tour with I Am the Avalanche, The Swellers, and Diamond Youth.
 In May 2014, the band went on two UK tours.
 One tour was with I Am the Avalanche, Major League, and Moose Blood.
 The other tour was with Major League and Nai Harvest.
 In fall of 2014, the band went on a tour with Light Years and Malfunction.

 Also in 2014, the band released their sophomore E.P.
 Blue Dream.